WENXU-codinglife/woword_PROJ/README.md

 ### Game

 This section provides users with an intereting and relaxing word game that involves 2 players.
-The players will be paired randomly.
+The players will be paired randomly and try the best to make a long sequence of words.
+Please open the app and check it out.